 If you have the same named Personal, Global and TEAMONE sheet settings, they will be merged in the next order:

 - TEAMONE sheet

-For instance, as an admin user, I would like to define a new TM1 connection named TM1PROD in the global settings, this is where I would define the TM1 host, port, namespace (in case of CAM authentication) and securitySheet.
-Then other users can also define TM1PROD connection in their personal settings, but popoulate the secret field only.
+For instance, as an admin user, I would like to define a new TM1 connection named TM1PROD in the global settings, this is where I would define the TM1 host, port, namespace (in case of CAM authentication).
+Then other users can also define TM1PROD connection in their Personal Settings, but popoulate the username/password fields only.
 Finally on TEAMONE sheet we can aslo define TM1PROD connection and specify a different value for the securitySheet.
 When opening TeamOne Sidebar, all the settings will be merged, so TM1PROD connection will get the host, port and namespace from the Global Settings, the secret from the Private Settings, finally the securitySheet value defined on the TEAMONE sheet.

 By default you have no security defined when you start using TeamOne add-on in a new sheet document.
 That means all users can see the Global Settings and change the Security.
 On the Security tab you add user emails and specify who should have Admin permissions.
 Once you added your first account, other users will not be able to access the Global Settings and Security tabs, unless they are added on the Security tab with Admin permissions.